 Finally, the Shareholder Dialogue Policy lists the criteria for evaluating whether to accept or reject a dialogue request received.

-The updated text of the Policy is available on the Company's website www.gvs.com Governance - Documents and Procedures Section.
+The updated text of the Policy is available on the Company's website www.gvs. com in the "Governance - Policies and Procedures" section.